ArturoTarinVillaescusa/kafka-cluster-kerberos-ansible/README.md

 ## 7 Acknowledgements
 ---------------------------------------------

-I would like to say thank you to Mr. Damien Gasparina and Mr. Leopold Delmouly, for their support on this and their knowledge shared in this link:
+I would like to say thank you to mr. Damien Gasparina and mr. Leopold Delmouly, from [Confluent](https://www.confluent.io/), for their support on this and their knowledge shared through this link:

 https://github.com/Dabz/kafka-security-playbook/tree/master/kerberos